twanlass/twanlass.github.io/_posts/2014-02-18-im-going-on-an-information-diet.md

 ---
 layout: post
-title: 'I'm Going on an (Information) Diet'
+title: "I'm Going on an (Information) Diet"
 ---

 It's been 14 days since I've disconnected from the larger grid.